subacode/random-password-generator/README.md

 # random-password-generator
-site generates a random password with a length of 10 characters using HTML, CSS and JavaScript
+site generates a random password with a length of 10 characters built using HTML, CSS and JavaScript